digital-work-lab/open-source-project/docs/evaluations.md

 > The support I received throughout the project was particularly good, as was the opportunity to deal with topics that were not previously available at the university, but which can be extremely important for your professional life.

-Note: the feedback is translated based on the [evaluations](https://digital-work-lab.github.io/handbook/docs/30-teaching/30_processes/30.21.evaluations.html#prior-evaluations){: target="_blank"}.
+Note: The feedback is translated based on the [evaluations](https://digital-work-lab.github.io/handbook/docs/30-teaching/30_processes/30.21.evaluations.html#prior-evaluations){: target="_blank"}.

-## How Our Students Continue to Be Involved
+## How our students continue to be involved

 Several students have decided to build on the project and write their [thesis](https://digital-work-lab.github.io/theses/){: target="_blank"} in the context of CoLRev.